-I remember starting the film with skepticism.
-It began with a cartoon and then proceeded to mix a fictional story with expert commentary.
-I wondered what I had gotten into, but fortunately kept watching.
+The film began with a cartoon and then proceeded to mix a fictional story with expert commentary.
+I wondered what I had gotten into, but fortunately kept watching in spite of my skepticism.

 What the Bleep Do We Know (released 2004) follows the life of heavily stressed (and heavily medicated) photographer Amanda (played by Marlee Matlin) who, finding her old way of life failing her, tries to experience the world from a new perspective.

-Throughout the telling of her story, many experts weigh in on the connection between quantum physics and consciousness.
+The movie is a mixture of storytelling through acting and documentary, with many experts weighing in on the connection between quantum physics and consciousness between scenes.
 Ultimately, the movie focuses on how quantum physics allows for the possibility that we, through our own intention, can create our own reality.

 Yes, you read that right.
 What the Bleep is based on the premise that the principles of quantum mechanics allow humans to create our own reality.
 And, it’s not just how we personally react to objective reality (i.e. perspective).
 The film’s producers and experts promote the position that we can actually alter objective reality.